Comoros: Geography

 The Comoros is formed by Ngazidja (Grande Comore), Mwali (Mohéli) and Ndzwani (Anjouan), three major islands in the Comoros Archipelago, as well as many minor islets.
 The islands are officially known by their Comorian-language names, though international sources still use their French names (given in parentheses above).
 The capital and largest city, Moroni, is located on Ngazidja and the most densely populated city is Anjouan.
 The archipelago is situated in the Indian Ocean, in the Mozambique Channel, between the African coast (nearest to Mozambique and Tanzania) and Madagascar, with no land borders.

 At 1659 km2, it is one of the smallest countries in the world.
-The Comoros also has claim to 320 km2 of territorial seas.
+The Comoros also has a claim to 320 km2 of territorial seas.
 The interiors of the islands vary from steep mountains to low hills.

 The areas and populations (at the 2017 Census) of the main islands are as follows: